& Sonia Wieder-Atherton

 Sat, Apr 1 & Sun, Apr 2

-Two powerhouse French performers—stage actor Nicolas Bouchaud and acclaimed cellist Sonia Wieder Atherton—join forces to perform an imaginative, musical rendition of Hans Christian Anderson’s treasured fairytale The Emperor and the Nightingale.
+Two powerhouse French performers—stage actor Nicolas Bouchaud and acclaimed cellist Sonia Wieder Atherton—join forces to create an imaginative, musical rendition of Hans Christian Andersen’s treasured fairytale The Emperor and the Nightingale.
 The pair mix sounds from bells and all manners of music to tell the story of an emperor who tries to replace the love of a nightingale with a glittering mechanical bird.

 22 East 60th Street, 8th Floor